Are you spending way too much money on AdWords?

 Longer phrases not only have less competition on them, costing you less per click.
 They are also more likely to be relevant to your ad.

 If you’re a home inspector advertising your services, start by typing something like “home inspector services” into the AdWords keyword planner.

-The Google Keyword Planner will give you information you need to know to determine if that’s a good word to target.
+The Google Keyword Planner will give you the information you need to know to determine if that’s a good word to target.
 This includes:

 - High/Medium/Low – How competitive is the keyword.
 The lower the competition the less you’ll pay as a general rule.

 - Avg Monthly searches – Is the phrase getting enough traffic to be worth your while?
 This is generally a judgment call.
 If the phrase perfectly describes what you do, is low competition, has a low CPC but also has below average traffic, it may still be worth targeting the little traffic it gets.

 - Similar Options – You may start out by entering a certain phrase.
 But you find that other keyword phrases may get you better results.
 Start building your list based on this information.

 You are not only concerned with the keyword’s stats.
 In order to choose the right keywords, you need to understand how they will align with your branding, copy, objectives, and target audience.
 This requires developing an understanding of the different types of keywords people use.